Independent. Thorough. Regulatory Compliant.

 📊 Data Challenges:

-• Development of robust validation methods for models with limited data basis and rare high-risk events
+Development of solid validation methods for models with limited data basis and rare high-risk events

 🧩 Methodological Complexity: